 During the summer months, the beaches of Nafplio provide a nice respite from the heat and humidity.
 Assuming that you opt to base yourself in the old town, Arvanitia beach is the obvious choice.

 The beaches of Tolo and Plaka are well-organized and lined with bars and tavernas.
-Those seeking more peacefulness and seclusion can take their towels and swimsuits to the far end of Karathona beach.
+If you prefer peaceful secluded beaches, head to the far end of Karathona beach.

 Wander Along the Arvanitia Promenade